 Buckwheat is a nutrient-dense, gluten-free food most babies can consume between six and eight months.
 You can feed babies well-cooked buckwheat groats in easy-to-swallow and comfortable-to-digest forms like cereal/porridge or finger food.
 Alternatively, you can use buckwheat flour to prepare age-appropriate foods, such as pancakes, soups, and cookies, for babies and toddlers.
-You may also add buckwheat to other baby foods, such as vegetable puree, to raise their meal’s nutritional value.
+You may also add buckwheat to other baby foods, such as vegetable puree, to raise their meal’s nutritional value and promote infant health.
 However, keep the intake in moderation to avert gastrointestinal issues arising due to overconsumption.

 2. Buckwheat – December Grain of the Month; Whole Grains Council

 3. Buckwheat flour, whole-groat; FDC ID: 170687; Fooddata Central’; USDA